acatl/jquery.module/README.md

 ### Tracing to console classes being attached

+Note:
+* only use it for debuging
+* only works for string declared classes

 Passing a second parameter with `true` to the plugin will output to the console the classes beign attached.